 And this submission (May 2007, thanks Mark Linton): "...I have a copy of 'variations on a tree swing' that was printed in the San Franscisco Examiner on Sunday, October 12, 1975, with the accompanying text - 'A sometime publication, The Teaching Paper, is produced by Portland teachers who somehow have escaped the smothering coccon of pedagogy.
 In this excerpt from their admirable sheet, they cast a bemused glance at the befuddlements of a bureaucratic school system and composed a hypothetical example of how various school entities would face a minor construction problem...' "

-Mark kindly sent me photocopies of the San Francisco Examiner article which refers to a publication called This World, in which the tree swing model is shown in a different sequence than commonly represented, featuring 'students' in place of 'customers'; 'teachers' in place of 'marketing'; 'principals' in place of 'management'; 'central office' instead of 'engineering'; and a magnificantly detailed diagram 'as board of education approved it' instead of 'what was manufactured'.
+Mark kindly sent me photocopies of the San Francisco Examiner article which refers to a publication called This World, in which the tree swing model is shown in a different sequence than commonly represented, featuring 'students' in place of 'customers'; 'teachers' in place of 'marketing'; 'principals' in place of 'management'; 'central office' instead of 'engineering'; and a magnificently detailed diagram 'as board of education approved it' instead of 'what was manufactured'.
 The photocopied newspaper cartoon includes a (probably spoof pun) reference to 'Jury and Rigg School Architects'.

 Unfortunately the San Francisco Examiner article does not give a year for the Teaching Paper/This World publication of the teacher versions of the tree swing cartoons.
 Was the teaching version an adaptation of the marketing 'customer/supplier' cartoon and/or the IT-project' versions?
 Probably, according to above recollections suggesting that such cartoons existed in the late 1960s.
 Here are the San Francisco article photocopies sent to me by Mark Linton.

-In January 2008 I received from Tom Fleet (on behalf of his father) the following wonderful picture of the tree swing cartoon, apparently from the 1970s.
-The summary line at the foot of the picture 'Communication means: Saying and hearing have the same message' aptly decribes a crucial aspect of communications which modern trainers strive to convey today.
+In January 2008, I received from Tom Fleet (on behalf of his father) the following wonderful picture of the tree swing cartoon, apparently from the 1970s.
+The summary line at the foot of the picture 'Communication means: Saying and hearing have the same message' aptly describes a crucial aspect of communications which modern trainers strive to convey today.
 Tom informed me that his father probably acquired the picture during his training as a tire (tyre) store manager with a major chain (USA).
 The style of the picture suggests that the cartoon was perhaps already firmly in the public domain during the 1970s.

 With acknowledgements to T and W Fleet.